 ·plastic insects like bees, butterflies and caterpillars

-But, as I said, you don’t need to get a sensory tub like the one at preschool…you could use a plastic storage bin of any size that works for you!
-Main thing is to allow your kidlet to experience the medium fully and change it (and accessories) out periodically…perhaps coordinating it to other PLAY activities/themes you have planned.
-This would be especially easy when using my Go PLAY Activity Cards!
+But, as I said, you don’t need to get a sensory tub like the one at preschool.
+A plastic storage bin of any size will work too.
+Main thing is to allow your kidlet to experience the medium fully and remember to change it (and accessories) out periodically.
+You might want to coordinate it to other PLAY activities/themes you have planned.
+This would be especially easy when using our Go PLAY Activity Cards!

 Getting online might be the most convenient way to order up toys, but some of the most entertaining and enjoyable sensory experiences can be created for your kiddo inexpensively and with materials you probably have on-hand at home!